7 Tested Techniques to Create a Powerful Headline

 Long-tail search terms are often easier to rank for than generic keywords.
 Whatever strategy you choose, you need to ensure these relevant keywords fit naturally into your headline – preferably towards the start.

 As with any optimisation, you need to ensure the user experience comes first.
-A perfectly optimised article which ranks first is pointless if it’s an uncomfortable read.
+A perfectly optimised article that ranks first is pointless if it’s an uncomfortable read.

 It’s important to gauge whether your headline will deliver.
 Try something new and measure the analytics.
 See whether the number of clicks and bounce rate increases or decreases.
 Just be careful not to damage your brand’s reputation in the process.